ak545/dns-domain-expiration-checker/README.md

 **%days%** - An integer indicating how many days before the expiration of the domain registration to raise an alarm.

 **%seconds%** - An integer, the number of seconds to sleep in before analyzing the next domain.
 The keyword "**sleep:**" does not change.
 Spaces between this keyword and the number of seconds are not allowed.

+**%cost%** - The number that represents the cost of renewing a domain.
+The keyword "**cost:**" does not change.
+Spaces between this keyword and cost are not allowed.

 The file must be encoded in **UTF-8 without BOM**, the format of the new line: **Unix (0Ah)**